ovh/docs/pages/platform/databases/99_faq/guide.en-asia.md

 - The amount of data to query.
 A query on a 1 table of 1000 lines is different from a query on 20 tables of 1 million lines.
 - The quality of your application code.
 - The flavor performance: each flavor has its own hardware specifications.
 The more RAM and vCPU you have, the more efficient queries will be.
-- The heavy usage of the service (due to a legit cause such as Sales actions, or due
+- The heavy usage of the service (for example a legit traffic due to Sales actions).
 - An issue on the hardware infrastructure or network.

 To troubleshoot your performance, usually the first step is to check if the service is not affected, i.e. by a [travaux task](http://travaux.ovh.net/).